ruhan-dave/zola-theme-project-portfolio/README.md

 [extra]
 date_start = 2021-01-01 # Optional date when the project was started
 image = "water.jpg" # Optional filename to an image in the `static/images` directory
+top_project = true # Optional parameter to show the project on the projects overview page as well

 [taxonomies]
 projects=["Consumer"] # The category of the project (could be industry, type etc.)